-A trigger event is the information that the trigger is meant to receive, such as a new lead, or a new subscriber on a list.
+A trigger event is the data that the trigger is meant to receive, such as a new lead, or a new subscriber on a list.

-Most APIs require apps to ask for new information periodically.
-This is called polling for new information.
-In Zapier, triggers ask the API if there’s any new information.
-If there is, the Zap runs.
-If not, it waits and asks again after a set period, and so on.
+Most APIs require apps to ask for new data periodically.
+This is called polling for new data.
+In Zapier, polling triggers ask the API for all recent data.
+It then uses a process called deduplication to check if any of that data is new.
+If it is, the Zap runs.
+If not, it waits for a set period, then asks again, and so on.

-Some APIs automatically send new information as those trigger events occur, using webhooks.
+Some APIs automatically send new data as those trigger events occur, using webhooks.
 These are called "instant" triggers.
-In Zapier, instant triggers wait for new information.
-When it receives something, the Zap runs.
+In Zapier, instant triggers wait for the app to send new data automatically.
+Zapier does not have to ask the API if there’s any new data.
+When it receives new data, the Zap runs.

 The type of trigger is defined by each app’s API.
 Some apps support polling triggers, others support instant triggers, and some support both.

 The majority of triggers are polling triggers.
-They check (or poll) the app for information at regular intervals.
-The Zap will check if there's new information by comparing the item's unique ID to those it's already received.
+They check (or poll) the app for data at regular intervals.
+The Zap will check if there's new data by comparing the item's unique ID to IDs it's already received before.

 The interval it uses to check for data depends on your Zapier plan.
-The shorter the interval, the faster new information will come through the Zap.
+The shorter the interval, the faster new data will come through the Zap.

 Instant triggers work by using webhooks.
 Webhooks are automated notifications sent between apps.
-Whenever there is new information, the app will notify Zapier as soon as it this information is added to the app.
+Whenever there is new data, the app will notify Zapier as soon as that data is added in the app.

 Zaps with instant triggers are labeled "Instant" on your dashboard and in the Zap editor.